UHMyafeiwang/UHMyafeiwang.github.io/essays/UI.md

 HTML is a universal standard that is recognized and used worldwide.
 HTML can be understood by any device or browser that supports web content, making it the most accessible way to display information on the web.
 Even someone new to web development can pick up the basics of HTML relatively quickly.
 Its syntax is simple and clear, and there are plenty of tutorials and resources for beginners to get started easily.
 It does not require expensive tools or software; a simple text editor, such as Notepad, is enough to write HTML.
 Moreover, HTML is highly versatile.
 It can be integrated with other languages such as CSS and JavaScript to create dynamic and interactive web pages.

-Display Consistency
+<li>Display Consistency</li>

 One of the core principles of web development is ensuring that web content displays and runs consistently across browsers.
 With the help of standards provided by the World Wide Web Consortium (W3C), developers can follow guidelines that ensure consistent rendering.
 HTML code can be executed on any platform without any modification, and HTML tends to be displayed consistently across various browsers and platforms.
 Whether it's Windows, Linux, macOS, or mobile platforms, HTML remains consistent.
 For instance, mature browsers such as Chrome, Firefox, Safari, and Edge constantly update their rendering engines to support the latest HTML standards.
 However, they also maintain compatibility with older versions of HTML to ensure that older websites remain accessible and functional.

 The DOCTYPE declaration helps browsers understand which version of HTML the page uses.
 Placing the `DOCTYPE` declaration at the beginning of the HTML document can further improve consistency by telling the browser which set of rules to follow.

 Example: <!DOCTYPE html>.
 A CSS reset is an important tool for web developers.
 Sometimes, differences in default browser styles can lead to inconsistent presentations.
 Thus, many developers use the CSS reset technique to standardize default browser styles, ensuring a consistent starting point.
 Each browser has its own default "user agent" style sheet, which it uses to display unstyled web pages in a specific way.
 These default styles vary from browser to browser, leading to inconsistent appearances.
 CSS resets are a set of styles that remove or neutralize the default margins, padding, and other properties provided by browsers.
 The idea behind a CSS reset is to "reset" styles, creating a consistent starting point.
 By using a CSS reset, developers can ensure they start from a consistent baseline, making it easier to apply custom styles.

 <li>Multimedia</li>